 IRS penalty notices arrive by mail and include specific information about the penalty type, amount, and due date.
 Follow these steps when you receive a penalty notice:

-- First, read the notice carefully.
+- Read the notice carefully.
 Verify the penalty amount and ensure the IRS has correctly calculated based on your tax liability and timing of payment.
 Review your records to confirm the information is accurate.
 Sometimes the IRS makes calculation errors or applies penalties incorrectly.

-- Second, determine if you qualify for penalty relief.
+- Determine if you qualify for penalty relief.
 Review the first-time abatement criteria and reasonable cause exceptions.
 If you think you qualify, gather supporting documentation before responding.

-- Fourth, consider the cost-benefit of fighting the penalty.
+- Consider the cost-benefit of contesting the penalty.
 For small penalties (under $100), paying may be simpler than the time investment required to contest it.
-For larger penalties, professional representation often pays for itself through successful abatement or reduction.
+For larger penalties, professional representation through our IRS audit defense services often pays for itself through successful abatement or reduction.

 Never ignore an IRS notice.
 Ignoring penalties leads to additional penalties, interest accumulation, and eventually collection actions like levies or liens.
 The IRS can levy your bank account, garnish wages, and file tax liens affecting your credit and property ownership.